codingtherapist/webAccessibilityStudyGroup/README.md

 # Web Accessibility Study Group
-Weekly live stream study group for devs who want to learn web accessibility
-<b>Greetings and welcome to the Web Accessibility Study Group!</b>
+Greetings and welcome to the Web Accessibility Study Group!

 <h2>About Our Study Group</h2>
 <h3> Who it's for:</h3>

 - Web developers who want to learn more about Web Accessibility and how to build inclusive human centered web application